SonarSource/sonar-.net-documentation/doc/appendix-3.md

 ### Explicitly associating an MSBuild project with a SonarQube project

+One approach is to add a property to the MSBuild project to specify which SonarQube project it belongs to, and to create a custom [targets file](https://msdn.microsoft.com/en-us/library/ms164312.aspx) that filters out projects that do not match the project key that is supplied at build time.

+The detailed steps are as follows:

-In this approach, a property is added to MSBuild project *X* specifying the SonarQube project key to which the MSBuild project belongs:
+- add a property to MSBuild project *X* specifying the SonarQube project key to which the MSBuild project belongs:

 ```xml
 <PropertyGroup>